Alexismc96/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get?
+- What error do you get? sqlite3.OperationalError: database is locked
 - Can you tell what line it was executing when it failed?
+Process 3

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+Using the article written at https://zditect.com/blog/58992979.html, sqlite cannot access the database because it is already open in another connection, sqlite times out while waiting for the database to be unlocked.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock